swirldev/swirl/inst/Courses/Intro to R/module1/mod1_test.md

 Before we view the contents of the `mySqrt` variable, what do you think it contains?

 1. a vector of length 3
-2. a single number
+2. a single number (i.e a vector of length 1)
+3. a vector of length 0 (i.e. an empty vector)

 ---

-Print print the contents of `mySqrt`.
+Print the contents of `mySqrt`.

 ```r